aviflax/github-tools/subscriptions/README.md

 ## Usage

 In order to be explicit, all the examples below include the required environment variables ORG and TOKEN right in the shell commands.
 This can be annoying to work with, so users may wish to set them once in their shell by running `export ORG=FundingCircle` etc.

 ### Listing the Repos to Which You’re Subscribed

-`list.sh` will output all the repos to which
+`list.sh` will output all the repos that belong to the specified organization to which you’re subscribed.

 Run this in bash or a bash-like shell: